ActualIA/prd/template/9-design.md

 Our data model is split between a backend and a front end.
 We store most of the soft state on device, and it is only committed to the Supabase DB on form validation.
 Hard state is kept on the DB.

 The Supabase database is organized in 5 **tables**, which contain all of the users and their relative settings, as relations on the User ID.
-The **user** table mostly contains just enough data to discriminate users and greet them (display names, email), if they want to use a Google account, or nothing, if they login anonymously.
+The **user** table  is empty in case of anonymous login, and it contains the display name and email of the user if a Google sign-in was chosen.
 Their User ID ties them to their chosen **news settings**, stored as lists of text options, **news providers**, containing their chosen sources, **alarms**, containing the information regarding their chosen alarm settings if any, and **news**, containing the generated transcripts for every user.

 |      Table       |            Contents               |
 |------------------|-----------------------------------|